RhizomeDB/spec/README.md

 #### 4.2.2.2 Head Nodes

 The "latest" facts in the above graph are `bafy...berry`, and `bafy...coffee` (highlighted in green).
 These are called "head nodes", as they have no known descendants at read-time.
 In formal terms, these are "causal sources".
 These nodes are merely subjectively the most recent fact: it is possible that some other facts were written elsewhere, but simply have not arrived at the reader yet.
-Since more facts MAY be appended to the history at any time.
+Since more facts MAY be appended to the history at any time, the head MAY be updated, or more concurrent heads added.
+Despite this, the specific lineage of a particular fact are immutible.

 There MUST be at least one head node in an inhabited graph (even if it is a single-node graph).
 There MAY be an unbounded number of concurrent head nodes.